AhmedWaela/My-project/README.md

 Process of the project

-This project analyze pizza sales dataset and get insights from this data to help the stakeholders to undersand thje data and how it's gone.
+This project analyze pizza sales dataset and get insights from this data to help the stakeholders to undersand thie data and how it's gone.
-First I  go to SQL to answer to some KPIs the stakeholder asks for it then I gone to Power BI to visual my interactive dashboard to make it better to understood.
+First I went to SQL to answer to some KPIs the stakeholder asks for it then I went to Power BI to visual my interactive dashboard to make it better to understood.

 # Dataset